-Critical distance
+Critical Distance

-The critical distance is the distance where the direct sound from the monitor and the reverberant sound in the room have equal level in midrange frequencies (approximately between 200 Hz and 4 kHz).
-The critical distance is affected by the room volume, the room reverberation time (referred to ITU-R BS.1116-1 Recommendation), and the directivity of the monitor.
+This is the distance where the direct sound from the monitor and the reverberant sound in the room have equal level at midrange frequencies.
+The critical distance is affected by the directivity of the monitor, the room volume and reverberation time.